flytaly/reddit-post-notifier/README.md

 ## Usage for developers

-Intall depencencies with `npm install`.
+Install dependencies with `npm install`.

 Then, to build and watch changes to the code and style files, and run the corresponding browser using `web-ext`